About Fulbright Center

-- Mr. Adiran J. PRATT, Deputy Public Affairs Attaché, U.S. Embassy The Hague (Alternate Treasurer)
+- Mr. Adrian J. PRATT, Deputy Public Affairs Attaché, U.S. Embassy The Hague (Alternate Treasurer)

-- Dr. Jan Willem GUNNING, Professor of Development Economics, VU University Amsterdam; General Secretary Royal Netherlands Academy of Sciences KNAW, Amsterdam
+- Dr. Jan Willem GUNNING, Emeritus Professor of Development Economics, Vrije Universiteit Amsterdam

 - Dr. Ruth OLDENZIEL, Professor Eindhoven University of Technology American-European History of Technology, Chair John Adams Institute, Amsterdam

 Mattie J. Bekink is the Executive Director of the Fulbright Center.
 She has been President of Martha J. Bekink Consulting since 2011, where her work has focused on rule of law and human rights issues, education, communications and institutional strategy, and China strategy.
 She has worked with New York University since 2011, most recently handling public affairs for the university’s global sites and programs.
 From 2015 – 2017, Mattie worked with the Anne Frank House on international education programming and development.
 Prior to establishing her consultancy, Mattie was the Deputy Country Director of the American Bar Association’s Rule of Law Initiative China Program.
 She has also worked as an associate at Skadden, Arps, Slate, Meagher & Flom LLP and as policy associate at the Center for American Progress.
 Mattie has a B.A. in International Relations from Stanford University and a J.D. from Georgetown University Law Center.
 She is on the board of the American Friends of the Anne Frank House.

 Ms. Rose Bishop, Program Officer Teacher Programs